 - Organizations working with migrants.

-- Quiet Time/TM programme implemented and evaluated in Holland, Sweden and Portugal in at least 1 school per country, involving at least 150 students per school.
+- Quiet Time/TM programme implemented and evaluated in Holland, Sweden and Portugal involving a total of 520 students, 350 teachers and staff and 110 parents.

 - Reports of the evaluation of benefits:

-– for the whole school community: atmosphere at school, inclusive learning environment, violence and bullying.
+– for the whole school community: atmosphere at school, inclusive learning environment, more peace, more cooperation, less episodes of violence and bullying.

-- Scientific Articles published in specialized journals, websites and presentations in seminars and congresses for bringing awareness of the Quiet Time/TM programme and the project results and evaluation;
+- Scientific Articles were published in specialized journals, websites and were presented in seminars and congresses for bringing awareness of the Quiet Time/TM programme and the project results and evaluation.

-- Manual of best practices and road map to guide policy makers in the implementation of the Quiet Time/TM programme in other contexts;
+- A Handbook with policy recommendations together with a best practicesand road map have been developed to guide policy makers in the implementation and upscaling of the Quiet Time/TM programme in different countries.

-- Online support infrastructures and interest communities involving teachers, head teachers, pedagogical co-ordinators, parent representatives from schools, students associations, heads associations, parents associations, policy makers and other interested stakeholder at grass root level to keep them up-to-date through all the channels of dissemination about the results and get them acquainted with the approach of implementing Quiet Time/TM within schools
+- Online support infrastructures were created together with interest communities, involving teachers, head teachers, pedagogical coordinators, parent representatives from schools, students’ associations, heads associations, parents associations, policy makers and other interested stakeholders at grass root level to keep them up-to-date through all the channels of dissemination about the results and get them acquainted with the approach of implementing Quiet Time/TM within schools.

 Long Term Systemic Impact

-The EUROPE project aims to stimulate policy actions that will have a measurable quantitative systemic impact on education, not only in the countries with partners involved in this project, but also in other European countries.
-The aim is to create a system of education in Europe where every student can realize his or her full potential in an inclusive school environment.
+The EUROPE project aimed to stimulate policy actions that will have a measurable quantitative systemic impact on education, not only in the countries with partners involved in this project, but also in other European countries.
+The long term aim is to create a system of education in Europe where every student can realize his or her full potential in an inclusive school environment.

 In fact, the benefits of the Quiet Time/TM programme will reach far beyond migrant, minority and disadvantaged learners, but to all students because this approach includes the whole school community, thereby also impacting the system of education on a qualitative level, with all students, teachers, staff, administrators, parents, and the whole community benefiting from the effects.
 In addition, the programme is applicable to all levels of education, including ECEC, primary, secondary, upper secondary, second chance, VET, adult education, youth field, and entrepreneurship education.